 The Vintage Voyage: A South of France Luxury Yacht Charter Itinerary

-Living it up in Monaco: Take the 8 minute helicopter flight from Nice Airport to Monaco, skirting over villas and villages, before boarding your yacht in Port d’Hercule.
+Live it up in Monaco!
+Take the 8 minute helicopter flight from Nice Airport to Monaco, skirting over villas and villages, before boarding your yacht in Port d’Hercule.
 Settle in with cocktails and dinner aboard, before going ashore to try your hand at the roulette table at the legendary Casino de Monte Carlo.
-You may prefer to venture into the Casino’s new Buddha-Bar, a converted theatre, all velvet drapery and exotic opulence, or head for Jimmy’z for the top DJs or Black Legend for live music.
+You may prefer to venture into the Casino’s new Buddha Bar, a converted theatre clad in velvet drapes and exotic opulence, or head for Jimmy’z for the top DJs or Black Legend for live music.

 In Monaco, it’s not just the weather that’s dazzling!
 Events and festivities, artists and stars, luxury hotels and restaurants form a unique constellation that gives the Principality its year-round sparkle.

 Back on board, Cannes is the next port of call.
 If there is time, indulge in a bit of retail therapy in this fashionable city – some sharp tailoring from Zilli or hand-made lingerie from The Private Room might be on your shopping list.
 And of course, when in Cannes, do like the locals and take a late afternoon promenade along the mile-long Boulevard de la Croisette.
 Dine on board or take the short drive out of town to the verdant L’Oasis, where under the canopy of century-old plane trees you can partake in the delectable fusion of Mediterranean and Asian cuisine that has earned this restaurant two Michelin stars.

 Day 3 – L’iles De Lerins & Saint-Honorat